SaifSalah/saifsalah.github.io/_posts/2023-11-28-SeImpersonatePrivilege.md

 - Primary tokens = permanent, attached to processes
 - Need primary token to create processes

-Basically making a permanent copy of the temporary identity.
+Making a permanent copy of the temporary identity.

 ### Spawning the Shell
 ```go